ABOUT THE FESTIVAL

 Iceland Noir is a literature festival celebrating darkness in all its forms, held in Reykjavík at the darkest time of year.
-Founded by internationally bestselling Icelandic authors Ragnar Jónasson and Yrsa Sigurðardóttir, the festival started as a celebration of Crime Fiction in 2013.
+Founded by internationally bestselling Icelandic authors Ragnar Jónasson and Yrsa Sigurðardóttir, the festival started as a celebration of crime fiction in 2013.
 Although the name has stayed the same, the festival has evolved and grown and we now welcome writers from all genres, and our programme now includes events exploring darkness in film and television through screenings and panels.

 What brings everything together is the theme of darkness. . .